MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

 ## Playing With Google APIs

-The [Google APIs Explorer](https://developers.google.com/apis-explorer/) and [Google API JavaScript Client](https://code.google.com/p/google-api-javascript-client/) are both useful tools for determining required scopes and testing various API use cases.
+The [Google APIs Explorer](https://developers.google.com/apis-explorer/) is a useful tool for determining required scopes and testing various API use cases.